Updated for 2023

 Multiple locations including:

-Cousins Kim and Tyler Malek’s Portland based creamery, Salt & Straw, has gained fast popularity with their handmade fresh small-batch seasonal scoops here in Los Angeles.
+Cousins Kim and Tyler Malek’s Portland-based creamery, Salt & Straw, has gained fast popularity with their handmade fresh small-batch seasonal scoops here in Los Angeles.
 When they launched in LA, they crafted a new flavor just for us: a Meyer Lemon Buttermilk Custard with ribbons of blueberry jam served alongside some of their classics like Sea Salt with Caramel Ribbon and Cinnamon Snickerdoodle.
+There’s a new set of flavors each month!

 Sweet Rose Creamery